open-source-archive/pathmux/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/zalando/pathmux)](https://goreportcard.com/report/github.com/zalando/pathmux)
 [![Go Cover](https://gocover.io/_badge/github.com/zalando/pathmux)](https://gocover.io/github.com/zalando/pathmux)

-# pathmux

-Package pathmux implements an effective tree lookup with wildcard matching.
+# Pathmux: tree lookup with wildcard matching

-Pathmux is a fork of the awesome [httptreemux](https://github.com/dimfeld/httptreemux).
-This fork makes the interface of the internal tree lookup implementation of the original httptreemux package visible, and has the http related wrapper code stripped off.
+Pathmux is a package that implements an effective tree lookup with wildcard matching.
+It is a fork of the awesome [httptreemux](https://github.com/dimfeld/httptreemux).
+This fork makes visible the interface of the internal tree lookup implementation of the original httptreemux package, and with the HTTP-related wrapper code stripped away.

-In addition to the original httptreemux logic, it offers one small feature: backtracking.
+In addition to having the original httptreemux logic, pathmux offers one small feature: backtracking.
 This means that when a path is matched, it is possible to instruct the lookup not to return the found object when other, custom conditions are not met, but continue the lookup by backtracking from the current point in the tree.

 Pathmux is used by Skipper, an extensible HTTP routing server:
 [https://github.com/zalando/skipper](https://github.com/zalando/skipper).

-### When to use pathmux instead of httptreemux
+### When to Use pathmux Instead of httptreemux

 Almost never, except when:

-- you want to store a large amount of **custom** objects in an effective lookup tree keyed by path values
+- you want to store a large number of **custom** objects in an effective lookup tree, keyed by path values
 - you want to use the backtracking feature to refine the evaluation of wildcard matching with custom logic

 ### Installation